-ThirdPartyBlockingEnabled security policy of Google Chrome prevents injecting third-party modules into Chrome processes.
-Starting from Chrome version 69, the policy is enabled by default.
-This may prevent TestComplete from recording and simulating user actions on the Open File and Save File dialogs invoked from Chrome.
+ThirdPartyBlockingEnabled security policy prevents injecting third-party modules into Chrome processes.
+The policy is enabled by default.
+This may prevent TestComplete from recording and simulating user actions on the Open File and Save File dialogs called from Chrome.

 To avoid possible issues, we recommend that you disable the policy:

 On your computer, open the Registry editor.
 To do this, click the Start or Windows button, click Run, type regedit, and press Enter.

 In the Registry editor, locate the following key: